Chang Li-shan

 Chang Li-shan (張麗善 (Chang1 Li4-shan4, Zhāng Lìshàn); born 1 January 1964) is a Taiwanese politician.
 She served on the Legislative Yuan from 2005 to 2008, and again from 2016 to 2018, when she was elected magistrate of Yunlin County.

 Personal life and education

 Chang Li-shan attended Makuang Elementary School in Tuku, Yunlin, then enrolled at Tuku Junior High School before graduating from Stella Matutina Girls' High School.
-Chang obtained her degree at National Formosa University.
+Chang obtained her degree at National Formosa University and National Taiwan Normal University.
 Her older brother is Chang Jung-wei.
 She is married to Chang Yung-cheng.

 Political career

 Legislative Yuan (first term)

 Chang was elected to the Legislative Yuan in December 2004, as an independent.
 She won election from Yunlin County handily, with over 51,000 votes supporting her candidacy.

 In May 2005, fellow legislator Yin Ling-ying sued Chang for slapping her while the two lawmakers were lobbying the World Health Assembly in Geneva to admit Taiwan as an observer to the body.
 During her first legislative term, Chang drew attention to the amount of environmental damage facing Yunlin County, compared with the little compensation paid by the industries which cause it.
 Chang stepped down from the legislature at the end of her term in January 2008, and considered running for the Yunlin County magistracy in the 2009 Taiwanese local elections.
 Chang secured the support of the Kuomintang's Hsu Shu-po in June 2009, after he had dropped out of the race.
 In September, Chang suspended her campaign for office, due to disagreements between her brother Chang Jung-wei and Chang Hui-yuan.
 The Kuomintang struggled to find a replacement candidate, and eventually nominated Wu Wei-chi.
 Subsequently, the Chang family political faction pulled away from the Kuomintang, and Chang Li-shan became chair of the Taiwan Agricultural Association.